Irreducible Ginzburg-Landau fields in dimension 2: Non-existence

-Since $2 \beta |\phi|^2$ and $|\nabla \psi|^2$ are both non-negative, the maximum principle (cf. \cite[Proposition~3.3]{JT80}) implies that $w$ is either strictly positive, or vanishes identically, thus proving \cref{ineq:psibound} and the claim about the case of equality at point.
-Hence when equality holds $\phi$ is a nowhere zero section of the line bundle $L$, thus $L$ is trivial,
+Since $2 \beta |\upphi|^2$ and $|\nabla \upphi|^2$ are both non-negative, the maximum principle (cf. \cite{JT80}*{Proposition~3.3}) implies that $w$ is either strictly positive, or vanishes identically, thus proving \cref{ineq:psibound} and the claim about the case of equality at point.
+Hence when equality holds $\upphi$ is a nowhere zero, thus $L$ is trivial.
+By \cref{eq:gl2}, $\upphi$ is also parallel with respect to $\nabla$, hence by \cref{eq:gl1,eq:gl2} $\nabla$ and $\nabla^0$ are both flat.

+Let $\star$ be the convolution of functions.
+Let $G_\upphi$ be the Green's function of the positive, elliptic operator $\Delta + |\upphi|^2$ on $\Omega^0$ with Neumann boundary conditions, and similarly, $G_0$ be a Green's function of the scalar Laplacian, $\Delta$, on $\Omega^0$ with Neumann boundary conditions, which can be chosen to be everywhere positive.
+Let $y \in \Sigma$ any, then for all $x \neq y$